-Our parking lot is accessed from Wood Street.
+Our parking lot has approximately 70 spaces and is accessed from Wood Street.
 There is limited on-street parking on Waverly & Wood Streets as well.
-On Sundays the small parking lot at St. Pius School (across Wood St. from the Church) is also available.
+On Sundays the small parking lot at St. Pius School (across Wood St. from the Church) also has approximately 25 spaces available.

 There are two entrances to the Church from the Parking lot side.
 The larger one, FARTHEST from the office and rectory building, serves as our “unofficial” main entrance on Sundays.
-The Church is elevated from the parking lot grade so you will need to climb a short set of stairs (inside the church)… or use our accessibility options:
+For photos, head here.
+The Church is elevated from the parking lot grade so you will need to climb a short set of stairs (inside the church)…or use our accessibility options: